KotaroTanabe/MyMahjong/docs/mjai-ai-integration.md

 # MJAI AI Integration

 This project aims to run external Mahjong AIs that communicate via the [MJAI high level API](https://mjai.app/docs/highlevel-api).
 Our engine will expose an adapter that converts game state into the JSON messages defined by the specification and consumes the responses produced by the AI process.
-The goal is to support any AI that follows this protocol, including Mortal.
+The goal is to support any AI that follows this protocol.

 Key points: